 Visibility becomes probabilistic.
 In search you rank or you do not.
 In an AI answer the same prompt can surface different sources on different days, so success is a share of voice across many prompts rather than a fixed position.

 And measurement is immature.
 Many AI answers send no click and no referrer, so you track citations and brand mentions instead of sessions, the kind of share-of-voice that tools like geotoolbox put on a 0-to-100 scale.
+Any such score, ours included, samples probabilistic answers, so it is a trend line, not a census.
 That is the genuinely new part of the job, and it is the slice the AEO and GEO surfaces reward differently.

 The Shared Prerequisite Everyone Skips: Reachability